nksz6/nksz6/README.md

 ## Hi there 👋, Welcome!

 Hello! ^_^ My name is Nick Kelley.
-I am from Metropolitan State University taking BS Computer Science.
+I am a student at Metropolitan State University, in the BS Computer Science program.

-I have a huge interest in Coding! currently studing all sorts of things.
+I have a huge interest in coding!
+I am currently studying all sorts of things.

 I have lots of skills.
 <!--